Topological edge states in two-dimensional $\mathbb{Z}_4$ Potts paramagnet protected by the $\mathbb{Z}_4^{\times 3}$ symmetry: Introduction

 \section{Introduction}

-The structure of quantum states of matter at zero temperature has become a central theme in condensed-matter physics, motivated in part by rapid advances in quantum science and technology \cite{wen2019,Sachdev-2023}.
+The structure of quantum states of matter at zero temperature has become a central theme in condensed matter physics, motivated in part by rapid advances in quantum science and technology \cite{wen2019,Sachdev-2023}.
 A key lesson is that the classical Landau framework---based on spontaneous symmetry breaking and local order parameters---does not exhaust the possible organizing principles of quantum phases \cite{Landau-1937,Landau-Lifshitz}.
-In particular, two gapped ground states may remain in distinct phases even when they can be smoothly connected without breaking any symmetry, provided that they differ in their underlying topological structure.
+In particular, two gapped ground states with the same microscopic symmetry can represent distinct phases even in the absence of local order parameters.
+For SPT phases, any path that connects such a state to a trivial product state must either break the protecting symmetry or close the bulk gap.

 Symmetry-protected topological (SPT) phases are among the simplest examples of such non-Landau quantum matter.
 They are short-range entangled, gapped phases whose distinction is stable only in the presence of a protecting on-site global symmetry \cite{Gu-Wen-2009,Senthil-2015,Wen-Colloquium-2017,Berg-2009,Berg-2010,Wen-2011d,Kitaev-2011,Cirac-2011}.
 Once the protecting symmetry is explicitly broken, different SPT phases can be adiabatically connected to a trivial product state without closing the bulk gap.
 Topological insulators \cite{hasan-kane,qi-zhang} and the Haldane spin-$1$ chain \cite{haldane} provide canonical examples.